What are the Challenge class descriptions?

 Our district uses assessments that provide the most standardized experiences common to all students.
 These assessments include NWEA MAP ® and ability assessments.
 Data from the Learning Behaviors section on the report cards are considered.

 What is the typical pathway for a 9th-grade student?

 All students, regardless of Challenge class placement, will have the opportunity to take Honors English and/or Honors Biology.
 Challenge Math students will have completed Algebra I by the end of 8th grade.
 Therefore, they will continue on an advanced math path.
 That might include Geometry as a ninth-grader.
 It is important to note that students completing Challenge Math 8/Algebra I, earn a high school credit and a letter grade, which will be a part of their high school transcript.

 Is there a practice test for my student?

 ATYP is separate from Challenge classes at FHPS.
 ATYP stands for Academically Talented Youth Program.
 It is a joint program between Kent ISD and Grand Valley State University providing well-advanced classes in math and language arts.
 To qualify for this program, students must take the ACT or the SAT and earn specific minimum scores.
 Please visit Northwestern University’s Midwest Academic Talent Search (NUMATS) website for more information.

 Are there eligibility requirements to stay in Challenge classes?

 Yes.
 A student must maintain a B average during the school year to remain in the class.

-Yes, it is possible.
+Yes.
 However, with the complexity of the school schedule and class offerings, his/her classes may be disrupted.
-It is critical to have a discussion with your child during the challenge class screening process about how many challenge classes he/she can reasonably handle and which ones are the most desirable.
+It is critical to have a discussion with your child during the Challenge class screening process about how many Challenge classes he/she can reasonably handle and which ones are the most desirable.

 We are committed to creating experiences at the middle school that allow students the opportunity to grow and be successful.